LesFerch/WinSetView/Manual.md

 #### Show paths in search results only

 When this option is checked, path and folder name column headings in Details view are only shown in search results.
-Such headings are shown in *blue*.
+Such headings are shown in *blue* within WinSetView.
 The following column headings are affected by this setting:

 **Folder path** or **File location** (ItemFolderPathDisplay): Full path to the folder.
 Example: C:\Movies\Ghibli\
 **Folder** (ItemFolderPathDisplayNarrow): Folder name followed by preceding path.
 Example: Ghibli (C:\Movies)\